-The discount rate used to measure the total pension liability was 7.75% for the years ended December 31, 2019 and 2018.
+The discount rate used to measure the total pension liability was 7.50% and 7.75% for the years ended December 31, 2020 and 2019, respectively.
 The projection of cash flows used to determine the discount rate assumed that member contributions will be made at the contractually required rate.
 Participating employer contributions do not necessarily contribute the full actuarial determined rate.
 Based on legislation passed in 1993, the employee contribution rates certified by the KPERS Board of Trustees for these groups may not increase by more than the statutory cap.
 The expected KPERS employer statutory contribution was modeled for future years, assuming all actuarial assumptions are met in future years.
 Based on those assumptions, the pension plans fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the Hospital's Proportionate Share of the Net Pension Liability to Change in the Discount Rate
+Sensitivity of the Hospital's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate

-The Hospital's proportionate share of the net pension liability has been calculated using a discount rate of 7.75% at December 31, 2018 and 2017.
+The Hospital's proportionate share of the net pension liability has been calculated using a discount rate of 7.50% and 7.75% at December 31, 2019 and 2018, respectively.
 The following presents the Hospital's proportionate share of the net pension liability calculated using a discount rate 1% higher and 1% lower than the current rate.